Traveling With Pets: Tips To Remember When Going Overseas

 Owning a pet has become more common in the modern age.
 More and more people are now choosing to become pet parents.
 Today, owning a pet means an addition to the family.
-Pets are given the same consideration as any human member of the family–sometimes even more.
+Pets are given the same consideration as any human member of the family — sometimes even more.
 So, it isn’t a surprise the pet parents are taking their fur babies overseas with them.

 According to Global Pets, 60 percent of consumers in the world own pets.
 As a result, the pet industry is booming.
 There are now numerous businesses targeting the needs of pet parents from walking or grooming services to those that create tech with dog or cat owners in mind.
 The one sector that seems to be lagging in the pet industry, however, is travel.